TroutTrout

 The Role of Identity in Cybersecurity

-Identity management is a cornerstone of cybersecurity strategy, serving as the foundation for access control and user authentication.
+Identity management is the starting point for access control and user authentication in any cybersecurity strategy.
 In industrial environments, where operational technology (OT) and information technology (IT) intersect, managing identity effectively can help mitigate risks associated with unauthorized access and insider threats.
-Incorporating identity into security frameworks aligns with compliance standards such as NIST 800-171, CMMC, and NIS2, all of which emphasize the importance of strong identity and access management.
+Incorporating identity into security frameworks aligns with compliance standards such as NIST 800-171, CMMC, and NIS2, all of which require strong identity and access management.

 Why Identity Matters